bamless/blang/docs/syntax.md

 print("Statement 2");
 ```

-Even though most of the keywords are significant, in some circumntances the parser can ignore them.
+Even though most of the newines are significant, in some circumntances the parser can ignore them.
 In fact, every time a newline is encountered, if the last token cannot end a statement or an
 expression, then the newline is skipped.
 For example:
 ```jstar